 The course has two major aspects.
 First is the course content.
 We will go on a large number of field trips, visiting various geological sites throughout Otsego County.
 These will illustrate the bedrock geology of the Catskills, the Ice Age history of the Catskills, and the geological landscapes found there as well.
 We will visit these sites and learn about the geology represented at each one.
 Collectively they will record a geological history of the Catskills.
 The second aspect is the process of the course.
 The course is aimed at developing student’s ability to express themselves in written and oral presentations.
 During the field season, students will be writing field trip reports.
 The purpose of these reports is to develop student writing skills.
 They will be graded according to content and writing.
 There will be a focus on paragraph and sentence structure, grammar, and punctuation.
 After it is too cold and dark for field work students will make indoor oral presentations about topics in science of their choosing.
-The purpose is to develop speaking skills.

 When microorganisms ferment foods they change the textures, aromas, and flavors, producing new products as diverse as yogurt, cheese, kimchi, and soy sauce.
 The benefits of fermented foods are counter-balanced by the need to prevent the growth of disease-causing microorganisms that may contaminate food.
 This course will explore the scientific connections between microorganisms and food through investigative discovery, not merely the presentation of known scientific concepts.
 As such the course will emphasize how scientists go about gathering, analyzing, interpreting and communicating biological information.
 You will act as scientists, carrying out investigations into topics like the making of cheese curds and the antimicrobial properties of spices.
 The course culminates with an independently designed research project investigating a connection between microbiology and food.